Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 Nevada’s Department of Taxation requires all professionals who receive gross receipts from their retail sales of tangible property to post a surety bond prior to engaging in business.

-The required amount of the bond is determined by the state.
-Usually, bond amounts are based on the volume of taxed merchandise sold.
+The required amount of the bond is determined by the state and ranges between $1,000 and $100,000.
+Typically, bond amounts are based on the volume of taxed merchandise sold.
 Applicants should verify their required bond amount with the state prior to bonding.

-There are 2 different types of surety bonds required to secure performance under Title 32 in Nevada.
+There are two different types of surety bonds required to secure performance under Title 32 in Nevada:

 Both of these bonds require underwriting consideration prior to issuance.
 Click here to find out exactly how much you’ll pay for your Nevada surety bond!